ryandeussing/jimhopper/_the-brain/cycles.md

 And to the extent we experience the bodily sensations of contentment, peace and satisfaction, the embodiment and satisfaction circuitries are not only involved, but being transformed.

-In the understanding I am sharing here, harnessing the seeking, satisfaction and embodiment circuitries to the cultivation of love, kindness and compassion is the most basic and powerful form of the *seeking true goods* healing cycle.
+In the understanding I am sharing here, harnessing the seeking, satisfaction and embodiment circuitries to the cultivation of kindness, compassion, and love is the most basic and powerful form of the *seeking true goods* healing cycle.

 The benefits of cultivating love, kindness and compassion toward ourselves and others are many – especially for those of us who are suffering greatly and have thus far experienced little of these true goods in their lives.

 As with mindfulness, however, things can be more complex.
 Given the neglect, losses, abuses and betrayals that many people have experienced in their lives, feelings of love, kindness and compassion can trigger fear.
 This is normal, and there are many ways that people can be helped to gently and safely explore, understand and overcome these obstacles to receiving, cultivating and giving love, kindness and compassion.

-Other 'true goods.'
+### Other 'True Goods'

 There is a good case, made by many for millennia, that *love* – which we can experience and express in many ways – is the greatest good and the greatest source of genuine human happiness.

 But most of us agree there are other (if lesser) 'true goods' too.
 Other experiences and goals that are most worthy of seeking and most likely to bring genuine happiness.